India's Covid positivity rate past 1 percent again after two months | Health

 India's Covid positivity rate past 1 percent again after two months

 Indias Covid's case positivity rate went past one percent again after over two months as the country witnessed a single-day rise of 3,157 infections and 26 fatalities, according to the Union Health Ministry data updated on Monday.
-The rise reported on Monday pushed the overall Covid tally of the country to 4,30,82,345 cases and 5,23,869 deaths, the data said.
+The rise reported on Monday pushed the country's overall Covid tally to 4,30,82,345 cases and 5,23,869 deaths, the data said.

 - Country: